Manga (漫画) basically means comic book. These stories won over not only the Japanese, but fans all over the world.

-- In 2006 alone, manga generated more than 4 billion dollars, making it one of the largest markets in the world with 750 million copies sold.
+- In 2006 alone, manga generated over 4 billion dollars, becoming one of the largest markets in the world with 750 million copies sold.

-- The biggest manga consumers are: USA (over 200 million dollars in sales), France and Germany
+- The biggest consumers of manga are: USA (more than 200 million dollars in sales), France and Germany

 - The plot is published from chapter to chapter in almanacs of up to five hundred pages.

-- Writers write an average of twenty pages a week and have the help of the team for illustration
+- The writers write an average of twenty pages per week and have the help of the illustration team.

-- In Japan, mangas with advertisements for the most famous stories of the moment on billboards, train stations and even inside carriages.
+- In Japan, manga with advertisements of the most famous stories of the moment on billboards, train stations and even inside wagons.

-- In Japan, manga are exhibited more on newsstands than newspapers considered to be widely circulated
+- In Japan, manga are shown more on newsstands than newspapers considered to have a large circulation.

-- A manga doesn't always generate an anime, the opposite can happen as in the case of Gundam, the most famous giant robot in Japan.
+- Not always a manga generates an anime, the opposite can happen as in the case of Gundam, the most famous giant robot in Japan.

 - The most visited place by manga fans is in the Akihabara neighborhood.